 After creating his delicious world, The Flying Spaghetti Monster decided that his people, named Pastafarians after His Noodly Goodness, needed a set of guidelines by which to live to reach the afterlife.
 An afterlife which he highly encouraged attempting to reach, as it includes access to the beer volcano, as well as a stripper factory.
 The Pastafarian version of hell is pretty much the same, though the beer is flat and the strippers have STD’s.

 So, to receive these guidelines, Mosey the Pirate Captain (because Pastafarians most notably started out as pirates), traveled up Mount Salsa, where he was given the “Ten I’d Really Rather You Didn’ts.”
 Unfortunately, two of the 10 were dropped on the way down, so ten became eight.
 The dropping of these two rules is, allegedly, what caused Pastafarians’ “flimsy moral standards.”

-Holidays are also covered in the gospel, which decrees every Friday a holy day and the birthday of the man who created instant Ramen noodles a religious holiday.
+Holidays in Pastafarianism are also covered in the gospel, which decrees every Friday a holy day and the birthday of the man who created instant Ramen noodles a religious holiday.

 Despite the utter ridiculousness of the Church of the Flying Spaghetti Monster as a whole, the religion has received actual recognition as a religion.
 There are hundreds of thousands of followers worldwide, mostly centralized in Europe and North America and almost entirely opponents of intelligent design.